 Here’s what you will need to make your own sugar scrub:

 - 1/2 cup organic coconut oil

 - 20 drops essential oil of your choice (optional)- My favorites are peppermint, lavender, lime & bergamot, or dŌTERRA On Guard, but use whatever you like.

 - a short, wide-mouthed jar with a lid (jelly jars work well)

-Simply stir the ingredients together in your jar.
-The proportions given here are my preference for consistency but it is easy to adjust.
+Simply stir the ingredients together in a bowl, and then spoon into your jar.
+The proportions given here are my personal preference for consistency but it is easy to adjust.
 If you prefer a drier consistency, add a little sugar to your mixture.
 If you prefer a smoother consistency, increase the coconut oil.

-A note about using coconut oil in sugar scrub: Coconut oil is a solid at temperatures below 76 degrees F. Anything above that and it will be a liquid.
-Coconut oil can be used in the sugar scrub recipe in either state.
+Fun fact about using coconut oil in sugar scrub: Coconut oil is a solid at temperatures below 76 degrees Fahrenheit.
+Any temperature above that and the oil will be a liquid.
+Because of this fact and depending on the climate where you live, your coconut oil may be in a solid or a liquid form.
+Coconut oil can be used in this sugar scrub recipe in either state.
 Usually in the cold of winter, your coconut oil will be solid.
 It will soften easily and mix together with the sugar without trouble.
-Use your fingers for mixing to speed the process.
+Use your fingers for mixing (rather than a utensil) to speed the process.